ljay79/jira-tools/README.md

 > Depending on Jira response time i had successfully listed 1000 issues but sometimes only about >850.

+### Refresh IssueTable
+“Add-ons" > “Project Aid for Jira” > "Refresh IssueTable"

+A "IssueTable" we call all data tables which you inserted with the menu "List issues from filter".
+This will open a sidebar, listing all your IssueTables in the current sheet.
+Each of these tables can then be refreshed / updated through a signle click on the button "Refresh".
+It will call your Jira instance with the same details as the first time and update all listed data in your table.

 ### Update Jira Issues
 “Add-ons" > “Project Aid for Jira” > "Update Jira Issues"